-The health and social services reform will restructure the organisation of public healthcare and social welfare in Finland.
-Rescue services will also be restructured as part of the reform.
-Currently, the municipalities and hospital districts are responsible for organising health, social and rescue services.
-In future, the wellbeing services counties will be responsible for ensuring that you receive the health, social and rescue services you need.
+The health and social services reform restructured the organisation of public healthcare and social welfare in Finland.
+Rescue services were also restructured as part of the reform.
+The responsibility for organising healthcare, social welfare and rescue services was transferred from municipalities and joint municipal authorities to wellbeing services counties on 1 January 2023.
 The municipalities will continue to organise certain services, including child daycare, education, sports and cultural services.
-The reform will be carried out in a people-oriented manner, with a focus on services.
+The reform was carried out in a people-oriented manner, with a focus on services.
 As society is changing, services need to change with it.

 Which services will the wellbeing services counties organise?